Think cybersecurity is just “hackers and hoodies”? Think again.

-Guillermo Christensen is a partner with K & L Gates, and a former CIA intelligence officer and diplomat with the Department of State.
+Guillermo Christensen is a partner and a former CIA intelligence officer and diplomat with the Department of State.
 He is a national security law practitioner, focusing on cybersecurity, export controls and sanctions and national security reviews of mergers, acquisitions, and investments.
 Prior to joining K&L Gates, Guillermo was the office managing partner in Washington, D.C., for another national law firm.

 Guillermo combines his experience as a former CIA officer, a diplomat with the US Mission to the OECD in France, and an attorney to shape and inform the advice he provides to clients on enterprise risks involving cybersecurity, national security, and complex international business matters.
 He has overseen many serious cybersecurity incidents, including ones involving nation state threat actors and organized criminal groups employing ransomware.
 His cybersecurity work covers assessing risks, building effective cybersecurity programs, counseling boards and leadership teams, and managing incidents and breaches.
 He also guides companies in adopting better practical approaches to cybersecurity, including the benefits and risks of artificial intelligence, cloud computing and advanced infrastructure such as data centers and distributed computing.
 Guillermo's work includes training other lawyers and security experts, for example, as an instructor at the FBI Chief Information Security Officer Academy in Quantico, where he has taught on the legal issues around incident response to hundreds of Chief Information Security Officers.